eclipse-archived/ceylon-lang.org/documentation/1.0/tour/initialization.md

 Now, according to the language spec:

-> A statement or declaration that appears within the initializer of a
+> A statement or declaration contained in the initializer of a class may
+> not evaluate an attribute, invoke a method, or instantiate a member class upon
+> the instance being initialized, including upon a self reference to the instance
+> being initialized if the attribute, method, or member class:
+>
+> * occurs later in the body of the class,
+> * is annotated `formal` or `default`, or
+> * is inherited from an interface or superclass, and is not refined by a
+>   declaration occurring earlier in the body of the class.
+>
+> Furthermore, a statement or declaration contained in the initializer of a
 > class may not:
 >
-> * evaluate attributes, invoke methods, or instantiate member classes that are
->   declared later in the body of the class upon the instance that is being
->   initialized, including upon a *self reference* to the instance being
->   initialized.
-> * pass a *self reference* to the instance being initialized as an argument
+> * pass a self reference to the instance being initialized as an argument of
->   of an instantiation or method invocation or as the value of an attribute
+>   an instantiation, method invocation, or `extends` clause expression or as
->   assignment or specification.
+>   the value of an attribute assignment or specification,
-> * return a *self reference* to the instance being initialized.
-> * evaluate attributes, invoke methods, or instantiate member classes
->   declared in the declaration section of a superclass of the instance being
->   initialized, including upon a self reference to the instance being initialized.
+> * `return` a self reference to the instance being initialized.

-> * invoke or evaluate a formal member of the instance being initialized,
->   including upon a *self reference* to the instance being initialized.
-> * invoke or evaluate a default member of the instance that is being
->   initialized, except via the special `super` self reference.
+(The spec mentions a couple of other restrictions that we'll gloss over here.)

 ## Declaration section